| An Essay on

 raw materials and the general costs comprising operating and administrative

+costs, taxes, insurance, and lastly profits.
 In the third section we examine, according to the elements

 provided by the survey, the existing relationships between raw materials and